List of satanic ritual abuse allegations: Italy

 In 1998, six adults in Emilia-Romagna were arrested with allegations of prostituting their children and the production of child pornography.
-The children were also reported to be involved in Satanic rituals.
-In 2002, four people were arrested for "Satanism and paedophilia" in Pescara.
+The children were also reported to be involved in satanic rituals.

+In 2002, four people were arrested for "satanism and paedophilia" in Pescara.
 Police believed that the group may have abused dozens of children in rituals involving bodies stolen from ceremonies.
+In 2006, five members of the cult "Beasts of Satan" were jailed for three ritualistic murders.
+The victims included the girlfriend of the cult leader, a young runaway who had joined the group, and a woman apparently intended as a human sacrifice.
+Police speculated that the cult may have killed the two members for attempting to save the life of the woman they planned to sacrifice.
+Victims were shot, stabbed, and buried alive.

 In April 2007, six people were arrested for sexually abusing fifteen children in Rignano Flaminio.
-The suspects were accused of filming the children engaged in sexual acts with 'Satanic' overtones.
+The suspects were accused of filming the children engaged in sexual acts with 'satanic' overtones.

-In 2012 a woman in Catania (Sicily) was charged for sexually abusing her daughter dressed as a nun.
-She used crosses and sacred object to perform sexual violence, which was carried out in churches of the area.

 New Zealand

-In September 1991, a conference in Christchurch included a workshop on Satanic Ritual Abuse run by a member of the Ritual Action Group.
+In September 1991, a conference in Christchurch included a workshop on satanic ritual abuse run by a member of the Ritual Action Group.
 Immediately after the conference, the print and TV media started a moral panic about alleged ritual abuse of children.
 Repeated newsmedia articles on satanic abuse and a report that police were searching for a near-mythical pornography-paedophile ring that was never found but supposedly involved high-profile people in Christchurch, preceded the arrest of Peter Ellis, a child-care worker at the Christchurch Civic Crèche in March 1992.
 He was found guilty in June 1993 on 16 counts of sexual abuse against children and served seven years in jail.
 Four female co-workers were also arrested on 15 charges of abuse but were released after the charges were dropped.
 Peter Ellis consistently denied any abuse until his death in 2019.
 The case is still considered controversial by many New Zealanders and remains on appeal to the Supreme Court.

 In 1994, Wellington Hospital worker Geoffrey David Scott was jailed on eight of 20 charges of child sexual abuse and sentenced to seven years.
-The allegations were made 1991–1992.
+The allegations were made in 1991 and 1992.
 The case had none of the bizarre allegations of the Ellis case but was based on now-unacceptable repeated questioning of children and the testimony of Karen Zelas, the controversial psychiatrist who testified in the Ellis trial.